-This is a formal two-year CAMPEP Accredited residency program.
+This is a formal two-year CAMPEP Accredited Residency Program in Therapeutic Medical Physics.
 The intent of the program is to train those individuals who have elected to pursue a career as a clinician in community practice.
 The program will offer the resident training opportunities with a diverse set of equipment and treatment modalities in addition to an educational experience ranging from small private practice therapy centers to large hospital-based departments.
-Through the larger LANDAUER network, residents will have extraordinary opportunities to routinely participate in less commonly performed activities, such as equipment commissioning.
+Through the larger LMP network, residents will have extraordinary opportunities to routinely participate in less commonly performed activities.

-LANDAUER partners with hospitals, cancer centers and imaging facilities across the United States providing on-site expertise and total solutions support in all areas of medical physics including radiation oncology, commissioning and imaging.
-Our full service Medical Physics Practice Group of over 100 associates includes a progressive team of physicists and dosimetrists who are dedicated to improving the profession and to providing the best practice and programs in the industry.
-Those who join LANDAUER benefit from the opportunity to collaborate with experienced associates having diverse expertise, while working closely with the center’s therapy team to provide some of the most advanced dosimetry and treatment capabilities.
-LANDAUER offers a competitive salary, benefits and continuing education package.
+LMP partners with hospitals, cancer centers and imaging facilities across the United States providing on-site expertise and total solutions support in all areas of medical physics including radiation oncology and imaging.
+Our full-service Medical Physics Practice Group of over 100 associates includes a progressive team of physicists and dosimetrists who are dedicated to improving the profession and to providing the best practice and programs in the industry.
+Those who join LMP benefit from the opportunity to collaborate with experienced associates having diverse expertise, while working closely with the center’s therapy team to provide some of the most advanced dosimetry and treatment capabilities.
+LMP offers a competitive salary, benefits, and continuing education package.

-To apply or learn more about the LANDAUER Radiation Oncology Physics Residency program contact Amber Pauley at APauley@landauermp.com or (937) 412-0160.
+To learn more about the LMP Radiation Oncology Physics Residency program, please contact Amber Pauley APauley@landauermp.com or (937) 412-0160.

 Year Entering Program

 - 100% of graduates have found positions in Radiation Oncology clinics upon graduation